AdamDanielHarris/codeit/python/README.md

 - Python 3.7+ on host (for the main script)
 - ~2GB disk space for Docker image
 - Internet connection for initial setup
+- For copy mode: Compatible with environments where volume mounting is restricted

 ## File Structure